servo/servo/docs/ORGANIZATION.md

     * APIs to the gfx crate for crates that don't want to depend on the gfx crate for build speed reasons.
   * layout
     * Converts page content into positioned, styled boxes and passes the result to the renderer.
+  * layout_thread
+    * Runs the threads for layout, communicates with the script thread, and calls into the layout crate to do the layout.
   * layout_traits
     * APIs to the layout crate for crates that don't want to depend on the layout crate for build speed reasons.
   * msg